sryu1/jsbgym/README.md

 env = gym.make('JSBSim-TurnHeadingControlTask-Cessna172P-Shaping.STANDARD-NoFG-v0')
 ```

-Then, the first call to `env.render(mode='flightgear')` will launch FlightGear and begin visualisation.
+Then, the first call to `env.render()` will launch FlightGear and begin visualisation.

 ## State and Action Space